Swallowing the Bitter Pill: Simplified Scalable Conformer Generation: Appendix

 \subsection{Implementation details}

 In this section we describe implementation details for all our experiments.
 We also provide hyper-parameters and settings for the implementation of the score field network $\epsilon_\theta$ and compute used for each experiment in the paper.
+In our experiments, we split GEOM-QM9 and GEOM-DRUGS randomly based on molecules into train/validation/test (80\%/10\%/10\%).
+At the end, for each dataset, we report the performance on 1000 test molecules.
+Thus, the splits contain 106586/13323/1000 and 243473/30433/1000 molecules for GEOM-QM9 and GEOM-DRUGS, respectively.
+We follow the exact same training splits for all baselines \cite{geomol, torsionaldiff}.